Shock Breakout in Dense Circumstellar Material with Application to PS1-13arp: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we investigated the impact of dense CSM on the SBO signal of core-collapse SNe.
 We generally find that the CSM makes SBO brighter and longer lasting than when it is just from a bare RSG, and both of these factors can make SBO potentially easier to observe.
-Our analytic work highlights the important differences between the compact and extended regimes (as previously discussed by \citealp{chevalier2011}).
-Somewhat paradoxically, in the compact case, the rise time varies inversely with the wind density.
+Our analytic work highlights the important differences between the compact and extended regimes (as previously discussed by \citealp{chevalier2011}), with the compact regime appearing most relevant for observed events.
+Equations~(\ref{eq:trise}) and (\ref{eq:lsbo}) provide analytic estimates for how the rise time and luminosity depend on the CSM properties in this case, respectively.
+Somewhat paradoxically, in this compact case the rise time varies inversely with the wind density.
 This is because as the density increases, the SBO occurs closer to the edge of the wind.
 In either case, the SBO luminosity is roughly independent of the wind radius.
 These general scalings were then confirmed and explored in further detail using numerical explosion calculations (see Figure~\ref{fig:fig1}).

 We also compared our models with PS1-13arp, which has a bright, elongated SBO signal, previously discussed as potentially being due to SBO within dense CSM.
 Using our numerical models, we confirm that this is a plausible explanation for PS1-13arp's early, extended UV excess.
 The event is best fit by a wind with $R_{w} = 1900\, R_{\odot}$ and $D= 10^{17}\, {\rm g}\ {\rm cm}^{-1}$, as shown in Figures~\ref{fig:fig2} and \ref{fig:fig3}.
-Also in Figure~\ref{fig:fig2}, we compare the parameters we fit for PS1-13arp (dark red circle) with SNe~II that have CSM parameters inferred from shock cooling emission \citep[black crosses,][]{measuring}.
+Our fit shows that the SBO of PS1-13arp is in the compact regime, which was not accounted for in previous studies of this event.
+We rule out the possibility of an extended wind, which cannot reproduce both the fast rise and bright peak of the data.
+Also in Figure~\ref{fig:fig2}, we compare the parameters we fit for PS1-13arp with SNe~II that have CSM parameters inferred from SCE \citep[black crosses,][]{measuring}.
 PS1-13arp's CSM appears to have a somewhat larger radius and smaller density in comparison to this larger sample, but overall the properties are not too dissimilar.
+This may suggest that the mechanism for producing the CSM in all these events may be related, although more work is needed to compare the range of CSM properties expected from any given scenario \citep[e.g.,][]{Smith_2014,Fuller_2017} with the range of CSM properties inferred from observations.